drflorianberger/TopicsInPhysics/book/week3/randomness.md

 ---
 ```

-In such a system the randomness may be different from $1$.
+In such a system, the randomness may be different from $1$.
 A measurement of the randomness provides insight into the transitions that cannot be directly seen in the experiment.
 This conclusion is highly relevant to elucidate the inner working mechanism of molecular motors.